 Pioneers give us abundant confidence and experiences towards this rising industry.
 Not only do they bring us operation modes, but also the experience of sourcing the major elements of running a repair shop.

 The top three things to run a repair shop are parts, tools and experience.
 As for spare parts and tools, it is safe to say that most of them are ultimately sourcing from Shenzhen, China, which is thought to be one of the largest electronic distribution centers in the world, where the supply of mobile phone spare parts keep surging in recent years.
 For experience, it varies greatly in this industry.
 Many repair shops just offer basic repair service – and no more- without going deep into the chip level motherboard repair.
-As competition heats up and growing rate slows down, simple maintenance is hard to meet the demands and stand out from the rest.
+As competition heats up and growth rate slows down, simple maintenance is hard to meet the demands and stand out from the rest.
 That means up-to-date repair technologies are required for repair technicians to gain better operation.
-Many companies have come to realize the current status and industry trend, they therefore developed a series of corresponding products and services.
+Many companies have come to realize the current status and industry trend, they, therefore, developed a series of corresponding products and services.
 REWA Technology is such a typical upstream enterprise, known for its one-stop electronics aftermarket service-spare parts and tools sourcing, repair and tutorials services, as well as recycling service.
 The diversity of upstream enterprises provides repair firms with better services and more possibilities.

-Increasing demands, lower annual growing rate, new operating modes and one-stop & diversified upstream supply have revealed the current status and future trends of cell phone repair.
+Increasing demands, lower annual growth rate, new operating modes and one-stop & diversified upstream supply have revealed the current status and future trends of cell phone repair.
 What does the future hold for this industry?
 What’s your opinion towards this question?
 Let us know your thoughts by leaving a message below.